dgc-network/Learning-Digitalcoin-from-the-Command-Line/03_5_Understanding_the_Descriptor.md

 * **Key**.
 The key or keys that are being transferred.
 This could be something traditional like an `xpub` or `xprv`, it could just be a public key for an address as in this case, it could be a set of addresses for a multi-signature, or it could be something else.
 This is the core data: the function explains what to do with it.
 * **Checksum**.
 Descriptors are meant to be human transferrable.
 This checksum makes sure you got it right.

-See [Digitalcoin Core's Info on Descriptor Support](https://github.com/digitalcoin/digitalcoin/blob/master/doc/descriptors.md) for more information.
+See [Bitcoin Core's Info on Descriptor Support](https://github.com/bitcoin/bitcoin/blob/master/doc/descriptors.md) for more information.

 ## Examine a Descriptor